Pull to refresh

 Overview

 For 60 years, the Union Carbide Building stood at 270 Park Avenue—a 52-story modernist landmark designed by pioneering woman architect Natalie de Blois.
-JPMorgan Chase demolished it and built something nearly twice as tall: a 1,388-foot supertall skyscraper that runs entirely on hydroelectric power, houses 14,000 employees, and never burns a drop of fossil fuel.
+JPMorgan Chase demolished it and built something nearly twice as tall: a 1,388-foot supertall skyscraper that runs entirely on hydroelectric power and houses 14,000 employees.

-The $3-4 billion project represents the largest voluntary building demolition in New York City history and produces the world's largest all-electric skyscraper.
-As New York's Local Law 97 begins penalizing buildings that exceed carbon limits, JPMorgan's new headquarters offers a glimpse of what corporate real estate may need to become—while also serving as a lavish bet that the office isn't dead.
+The $3-4 billion project involved the largest voluntary building demolition in New York City history and produced the world's largest all-electric skyscraper.
+As New York's Local Law 97 begins penalizing buildings that exceed carbon limits, JPMorgan's new headquarters shows what corporate real estate may need to become.
+It's a bet that the office still matters.

 Key Indicators